Zhanpeng1202/The-best-neighborhood-in-Pittsburgh/README.md

  - Perplexity is famous for online searching, we hope this might reduce the hallucination and help better evaluate the result
  - Perplexity provide 5 free credit for students!
 To further reduce the context windows, we use a rank sum to get a coarse ranking for the processed data and we only ask model to choose between the 5 neighbourhoods.

+**Combination**

+We then combine the result from both numeric data and text data together.